TonyBardo/teaching-materials/undergrad-quant/README.md

 In PPTs 7–8, students explore sampling theory and the Central Limit Theorem, learning why sample estimates can’t be trusted blindly.
 This prepares them to understand standard error, margin of error, and why inferential statistics are needed.

-Finally, PPTs 9–14 take a stepwise approach through the logic of inferential statistics—particularly confidence intervals and hypothesis testing—culminating in a set of tools that let students evaluate the precision and reliability of their sample estimates in relation to broader populations.
+Finally, PPTs 9–14 take a stepwise approach through the logic of inferential statistics, with an emphasis on confidence intervals and hypothesis testing that culminates in a set of tools that let students evaluate the precision and reliability of their sample estimates in relation to broader populations.

-These lectures are directly connected to a master R script, which allow students to follow along, reproduce applied GSS-based examples, and later adapt them to their own simulated Netflix dataset.
+These lectures are directly connected to a master R script, which allows students to follow along, reproduce applied GSS-based examples, and later adapt them to their own simulated Netflix dataset.

 🌐 The Netflix Simulation
 In tandem with lectures, students work in teams to complete a series of applied exercises based on a Netflix consulting scenario.
-These exercises take students from theory and hypothesis (Exercises 1–2) through data cleaning (Exercise 3), descriptive analysis (Exercise 4), simulation and sampling distributions (Exercises 5–6), precision and hypothesis testing (unnumbered exercise), bivariate relationships (Exercise 7), and finally multivariate regression and moderation modeling (Exercise 8).
+These exercises take students from theory and hypothesis (Exercises 1–2) through data cleaning (Exercise 3), descriptive analysis (Exercise 4), simulation and sampling distributions (Exercises 5–6), precision and hypothesis testing (PPT 11), bivariate relationships (Exercise 7), and finally multivariate regression and moderation modeling (Exercise 8).

-Students write, execute, and modify R code for each stage—building confidence, competence, and a portfolio of applied, team-based analysis.
+Students write, execute, and modify R code for each stage-building confidence, competence, and a portfolio of applied, team-based analysis.

 </details>

+---

+## 🎓 For Students
+**If you're considering this course, here's what you'll get:**

+✅ **Learn by doing**, not memorizing equations
+✅ **Team-based simulation** with a real-world feel
+✅ **Build critical thinking** by connecting theory, measurement, and data
+✅ **Finish with reproducible workflows** and a working knowledge of R ✅ **No prior R experience needed**

+---

+## 🧑‍🏫 For Educators
+**These materials are open for use, remixing, and adaptation.
+This course was built with:**

+- A single master 📄[R script](./data/RScript_GSS.R) that students use to follow and replicate applied lecture content
+- A clean analyses-ready 💾[GSS dataset](./data/GSS.RData) for general-purpose learning, and
+- A fully designed simulation including a student-designed Qualtrics survey, coding templates, and reproducible analysis

+**Each lecture and exercise is fully scaffolded with:**
+- Clear learning objectives
+- Real-world relevance
+- Applied statistical programming
+- Alignment between theory and analysis

 ---